-And if you find you are struggling with negative and depressed feelings for extended periods, you might be experiencing depression.
-Talk to your doctor or a therapist, so these feelings don’t ruin the holidays for you.
+If you find you are struggling with negative and depressed feelings for extended periods, you might be experiencing depression.
+Talk to your doctor or a therapist, so these feelings do not ruin the holidays for you.

 9. Keep Managing RA

 The holidays are not an excuse to stop taking care of yourself.

 Go to your doctor appointments and take your medications.
 Enjoy your favorite treats, but do not overindulge in foods that trigger flares.
 Also, make sure you are incorporating regular activity into your day.

 Lastly, do not forget to take a breather and make time for yourself.
 Even if all you can spare is 15 minutes without distraction, take the time to reduce stress, restore your body’s inner calm and clear your head.

 The Bottom Line

 The holidays are full of shopping, decorating, preparing, cooking and baking and family.
 These things can add stress to your already busy life.

 Don’t let the holidays with RA overwhelm you.
 Choose to spend it with people and doing activities that do not bring you stress.
 If your family stresses you, you are entitled to make other plans.
 Remember to pace yourself and take time to relax.